 The onset of the pandemic increased the use of single-use plastics and sustainability took a back seat.
 However, a year later, brands are starting to think about the environmental impact of packaging.
 The evolution of packaging design during the new normal will not only focus on sustainability but also convenience, hygiene, and changing purchasing habits.

 With the right tools, packaging redesign can be an effortless and error-free process.
-With artwork management tools, you can get a secure place to store your digital assets, a place for all stakeholders to collaborate, and workflow management – all in one place.
+With an artwork management platform like Artwork Flow, you can get a secure place to store your digital assets, a centralized space for all stakeholders to collaborate, and streamline the packaging redesign process – all in one place.
 So, how are you planning to redesign your product packaging?
 Tell us in the comments below!